AIwithSwift/AIwithSwift.github.io/_posts/2018-08-27-machine-learning-without.md

 Categorical values can be either **ordinal** or **nominal**, where ordinal refers to values which have some order or relations between them that would imply connections between some are closer than others.
 Nominal is the opposite, each value is equally different to all others.
 For example, **FINISH**

 Some values are not so easy to intuit.
 For example, postcodes should be treated as Categorical>Nominal values, as while they are represented as *numbers* and have *some vague order* you would not want to train a system to think that the distance between say Adelaide (5000) is closer to Brisbane (4000) than it is to Hobart (7000), which is almost 600km closer.
-Depending on what you are using the input data for, it may be more useful in this case to replace postcode entries with new state and suburb columns, or abstract ranges for each state that correspond to inner city, suburban and rural areas.
+Depending on what you are using the input data for, it may be more useful to replace postcode entries with new state and suburb columns, or abstract ranges for each state that correspond to inner city, suburban and rural areas.
 Since some states are adjacent and travelling from rural areas to a city would often take you through the suburbs, these would now have become theoretically ordinal values.

 Knowing how to classify your input values in this way--and recognising where another type of value would serve you better--is a key part of method and data selection that will allow the creation of more robust and useful machine learning models.